HAFLQ: Heterogeneous Adaptive Federated LoRA Fine-tuned LLM with Quantization: Importance-based Parameter Truncation and Freezing Schemes

 \subsubsection{Truncation Process}

 In each communication round $t$, the cloud server broadcasts the LoRA parameters \(\Theta_{\text{LoRA}}^{(t)}\) to all clients.
-Upon receiving these parameters, each client \(k \in \mathcal{K}\) performs the following steps. \paragraph{Selection of Significant rank-1 matrices} Each client \(k \in \mathcal{K}\) receives the list of importance scores \([S_1, S_2, \ldots, S_r]\) from the server.
+Upon receiving these parameters, each client \(k \in \mathcal{K}\) performs the following steps. \paragraph{Selection of Significant Rank-1 Matrices} Each client \(k \in \mathcal{K}\) receives the list of importance scores \([S_1, S_2, \ldots, S_{r_g}]\) from the server.
 Based on these scores, client \(k\) selects the top \(r_k\) rank-1 matrices as

-where $\mathcal{I}_k$ represents the set of indices corresponding to the rank-1 matrices selected by client $k$.
+where $\mathcal{I}_k^{\text{T}}$ represents the set of indices corresponding to the rank-1 matrices selected by client $k$.

-\paragraph{Truncation of Low-Rank Matrices} Client \(k\) then truncates the low-rank matrices \(\mathbf{B}_g\) and \(\mathbf{A}_g\) to align with the local model's LoRA rank requirements.
-Specifically, the client retains \(r_k\) column vectors \(\mathbf{b}_i\) and \(r_k\) row vectors \(\mathbf{a}_i\) corresponding to the highest important scores:
+\paragraph{Truncation of Low-Rank Matrices} Client \(k\) then truncates the low-rank matrices \(\mathbf{B}_g\) and \(\mathbf{A}_g\) to align with the local model's LoRA rank requirement $r_k$.
+Specifically, the client retains \(r_k\) column vectors \(\mathbf{b}_i\) and \(r_k\) row vectors \(\mathbf{a}_i\) corresponding to the highest importance scores